ASSol82/Streebog-bitslice/README.md

 **./Streebog_bitslice_test 1048576 504**    ->  The computing speed is 58 MBytes per second.

+**./Streebog_bitslice_test 65536 65536**    ->  The computing speed is 174 MBytes per second.

 **./Streebog_bitslice_test 256 10485760**    ->  The computing speed is 178 MBytes per second.

+The slower calculation for short messages is explained by the fact that for short messages the 3rd stage of the Stribog algorithm is performed proportionally more.
+The third stage is more laborious than the second stage, because in the third stage, the compression function g is called three times, and in the second stage, the compression function is called only once.